 A funeral is the ceremony that is held when the body of someone who has died is buried followed by the prayer.
 Thus, the funeral ceremony consists of three rituals: (1) washing and covering the dead body with the seamless clothes, (2) the Funeral Prayer and (3) the burial to put the dead body into graves.
 We do understand that the rituals as listed in 1 and 3 are done for the dead because of the hygienic reason while the Funeral Prayer is quite different, even though it does not change the fate of the dead.
 We need to understand that those who have died in a state of disbelievers or idol worshipers do not deserve this prayer, nor shall we stand by their graves (9:84).
 Thus, the true believers of God who have led a righteous life only deserve the Funeral Prayer and they can be recognized based on criteria given in the Quran not based on other man-made sources that make us idol worshipers.

-[9:84] And you should not observe the funeral prayer for any of them who died (wa-laa-tusalli ‘alaa ahadin min’hum maata abadan), nor should you stand by his grave (laa-taqum alaa Qabrihi), indeed, they have disbelieved in God and His messenger and have died while they were disobedient.
+[9:84] And let not ever pray at burial upon any of them, who has died (wa-laa-tusalli `alaa ahadin min’hum maata abadan), nor do you stand by his grave (wa-laa-taqum `alaa qabrihi).
+Indeed, they have disbelieved in God and His messenger, and have died while they were disobedient.